Service / Volunteering

 National Peace Corps Association members love to travel and to travel with a purpose.
 And who better to travel with than Returned Peace Corps Volunteers and their friends and families?

 So, check that your passport is current and start packing!
-First stops: Guatemala and the Dominican Republic.
+First stops: Guatemala, the Dominican Republic and Thailand.

 Advocacy Day of Action Volunteers